canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 ## Installing dependencies

 The example program requires
-* `libmiral`- a library for Mir abstraction layer
+* `libmiral` - short for "Mir Abstraction Layer".
+Provides a high level interface to interact with and customize Mir compositors.
-* `mir-graphics-drivers-desktop` - a display server
+* `mir-graphics-drivers-desktop` - provides drivers so Mir can talk with different graphics drivers

 Install dependencies on Debian or derivatives:
 ```sh